grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 For example, consider this time function:
 $T(n)={{130\over 2}n(n+1)}=65n(n + 1)$

 What matters more?
-The 65 at the beginning (the constant factor), or the factor of n (the variable factor)?
+The 65 at the beginning (the constant factor), or the $n$s (the variable factor)?

 Well, let's say n is 5:
 $T(n)=65\times 5(5 + 1)=65\times 5(6)=65\times 30$